appindesign/M-Time-Series/readme.md

 ## Timeline Prepartion
 ### fnTimeline
-*Purpose* Solves the problem of creating a timeline of arbitrary interval, start and duration.
+*Purpose* Simplifies the problem of creating a timeline of arbitrary interval, start and duration.

 With this function you can easily create the most awkward of timelines.
 For example, a timeline starting at 3 minutes and 34 seconds after 1am on the 3rd of March 2020, with an interval of 7 minutes and 30 seconds and continuing until the end of March.
 The function generalises existing functions such as List.DateTimes.